niess/danton/README.md

 density         float                The density of the topography, in kg/m^3.
 ```

-Note that the legacy PREM has an external layer of 3km of sea water.
-If the sea
+Note that the legacy PREM has an external layer of 3km of sea water with a
-is disabled this layer is replaced with [Standard Rock][1].
+density of 1.02 g/cm</sup>3</sup>.
+If the sea is disabled this layer is replaced
+with [Standard Rock][1].

 [1]: http://pdg.lbl.gov/2017/AtomicNuclearProperties/HTML/standard_rock.html